nginxinc/nginx-controller-lab/docs/class1/module2/lab1.rst

-Lab 1 - GUI ADC App Creation
+Lab 1 - UI ADC App Creation
 #######################################

 The goal of this lab is to familiarize the student with the NGINX Controller object model and concepts regarding ADC services.